Non-Toxic Methods to Get Rid of Mold in Your House

 Improve Air Circulation

-You can also use fans strategically to improve air flow or employ air purifiers equipped with HEPA filters, which will capture and remove airborne mold spores quite effectively.
-Finally, try to maintain humidity levels below 50% throughout your home, as this discourages future mold growth.
+You can also use fans strategically to improve air flow or employ air purifiers equipped with HEPA filters, which capture and remove airborne mold spores quite effectively.
+In some cases, you may need to install new airflow vents in certain spaces.

 Tangie All Purpose Cleaner Bar

 Tangie’s All-Purpose Cleaner Bar is a Toxin-Free solution for your home.
+Regular cleaning with gentle cleaners can help prevent mold.

 Add Natural Fresh Scents (Optional)